Soumitra Chatterjee: Illness and death

 On 5 October 2020, Chatterjee tested positive for COVID-19 and was admitted on 6 October in Belle Vue Clinic, Kolkata.
 However, he tested negative to the second COVID-19 test conducted on 14 October.
-In the meantime, his complications (urinary tract infection, fluctuations in sodium potassium levels, etc.) made the condition critical and he had to be admitted to ITU.
+In the meantime, his complications (urinary tract infection, fluctuations in sodium potassium levels, etc.) made the condition critical and he had to be admitted to ICU.
 From 13 October, his condition started to improve marginally and on 14 October, he was transferred from a Covid unit to a non-Covid unit.
 He was kept on BiPAP support and invasive ventilation for in the critical times; after his improvement in health, the treatment mechanisms were changed.
 He was under the supervision of a medical team of 16 physicians.
 On 25 October, his condition further deteriorated.
 On 15 November 2020, Chatterjee died due to COVID-19 induced encephalopathy at Bellevue hospital in Kolkata at 12.15 p.m.